hammackj/risu/README.md

 * active_record
 * yaml

-These can all be installed with sudo gem install.
+These are all available through [RubyGems](http://rubygems.org/).

-Any database engine that active record supports should work.
-It has been tested with Mysql and Sqlite3
+Any database that ActiveRecord supports should work.
+Testing has been with [MySQL](http://www.mysql.com/) and [SQLite3](http://sqlite.org/).

 Setting up the database